Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- 16 to 18-year-old drivers have the highest car insurance prices, with the cost nearing $484 per month if full coverage is purchased
+- Teenagers have the highest car insurance rates, costing as high as $484 per month if full coverage is included

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.